There are coordinating conjunctions that work alone:

 Mariah will give either her mother or her father a call to ask for a ride.

 Either kind of conjunctions can join together independent sentences.
-You will be using them to create compound sentences.
-Notice that the comma in front of the conjunction is required when you join two complete independent clauses!
+Notice that the comma in front of the conjunction is required when you are joining two complete !

 Either the girls will continue to work with rabbits, or they will decide to do a different project next year.

 Mariah loves taking care of her rabbits, so she will probably choose to do them again.